1. Document version:

 In big towns you will find burgers, pizzas and the likes.
 In some coastal towns, you will be able to find freshly smoked herrings and mackerels at the habour – a nice lunch treat.
 And the bakeries are a chapter of it's own.
 Tourist areas are usually very expensive.

 You will find bike shops in some towns.
 Their opening hours are usually from 9:30 - 17:30.
 In the bigger cities you will find big shops called THansen, Harald-Nyborg and Biltema, which all have some bike parts like cables, chains, rim brakepads, tires and tubes (Biltema has very limited numbers of 700C tires though).
 They also have some very cheap bikes, if any rider experience a total bike failure - like their bike being bent or broken by a car.
 Some bigger supermarkets like Kvickly and Bilka sometimes have tires and tubes as well - though not always 700C.
 If you can not find a bike shop, or they have closed for the summer, look up one of these shops in the bigger cities.
 At least you will be able to find some patching kits if they do not have the right tires and tubes.

 If you are using the RideWithGPS route segment links, you will find some supermarkets etc. as POIs.

 You can find public pools all over Denmark.
-If you need a shower, then just visit a public pool.
-They charge a small fee.
+If you need a shower, then just visit a public pool - if you are not staying at a hotel or commercial camping site.
+Public pools charge a small fee.
 A public pool is called ”svømmehal” in Danish.
 Please observe: We do not know if there will be any restrictions, in 2023, due to Covid-19.
 You might have to show proof of being fully vaccinated.

 On route you will find pools in: